-Join Sean Colins for an in-depth discussion in this video Revoking a certificate, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Revoking a certificate, part of Learning Secure Sockets Layer.

 - Once you've created a certificate, eventually you are going to have to revoke it, and even if that's just to renew it, really, I mean if you have created a certificate and it's gonna last, say, a year, or maybe three years, ultimately that certificate will have to be renewed, and before you can renew it, you have to revoke it.
 So this movie is about how to revoke a certificate.
 Here is our certificate directory here, we've created this.
 Open this, a cell directory, that's got "groundswell" in it, and inside of that we've created our hierarchy, you've watched chapter five, so you know how to create all of these things, Now I'm going to tell you how to revoke it.